saascipes/build-pipeline/README.md

     - Click the "Run" tab
     - Click the "Run Job" button
     - Click the "running job" link
-    - Verify the job completes successfully - if any task in the job fails, click on the task name and then the stdout/stderr links to see what error(s) occurred - Note: the "Configure EC2 Instance" task will have status "NoAgentAvailable" until the ec2 inistance created by the prior task is up and running - generally about 15 seconds but it could take longer
+    - Verify the job completes successfully - if any task in the job fails, click on the task name and then the stdout/stderr links to see what error(s) occurred - Note: the "Configure EC2 Instance" task will have status "Published" and then "WaitingForAgent" with Failure = "NoAgentAvailable" until the ec2 inistance created by the prior task is up and running - generally about 1 minute but it could take longer depending on AWS - if the task doesn't start after the EC2 instance is initialized, click "Interrupt" and then "Restart" on the monitor page for the running job
     - Click the link under "Runtime Vars" for the "Create EC2 Instance" task - scroll to the "ec2_instance_id" - this is the instance id of the newly created ec2 instance - record it for later on - you can stop this ec2 instance through the AWS console - it will be started automatically when you run the SaasGlue job ("Init Build Pipeline Demo job") to deploy the application
     - Click the link under "Runtime Vars" for the "Create ECR Repositories" task - scroll to the "repo_uri" - this is the ECR repo uri - copy this for use later on
     - Click "Agents" in the menu bar